taroooyan/bg-wiki/NANO-MANUAL.md

 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/v1.0r2_page1.jpg)

 ##STEP 01-1: SMALL COMPONENTS:
 All of these will go on the main board.
 Place and solder them, nipping off the leads.
 Refer to the Small Parts Placement Guide!
+You can secure most components in place before soldering them by bending the leads slightly outward; this will allow you to turn the PCB over to solder without the parts falling out.

 **Resistors** (R1-R10, R12): The kit contains  6 types, 11 resistors in all as listed on the Small Parts Placement Guide.
 (There is no R11.)
 Resistors have no polarity so either side can go in either hole.
 (Be especially careful not to confuse the 4.7k resistor, which has a red stripe, with the 47k one, which has an orange stripe).
 Pay close attention to the color ID stripes as listed on the placement guide.
 (Doublecheck correct placement against the diagram before you solder.
 Soldered components are much easier to install than to remove.)
 If in doubt, measure them with a ohm meter.
 (A working multimeter is an inexpensive tool for electronics.
 One can master a voltmeter's basic functions with a little wiki, youtube or coaching.
 Search for tutorial, e.g. via http://en.wikipedia.org/wiki/Multimeter#External_links.)
 If still in doubt, ask for help.